csci-185/spring2023/pages/syllabus.md

 Tutorials are due by 11:59PM on Friday (but I recommend that you just submit them at the end of class).
 I **do not accept late tutorials** because I post the solutions right away.

-### Quizzes
+### Quizzes & Final Exam
-There will be 3 quizzes over the course of the semester.
-The purpose of the quizzes to to ensure that you understand the programming and design concepts that we have been studying.
+There will be 2 quizzes and one final exam over the course of the semester.
+The purpose of these assessments is to ensure that you understand the programming and design concepts that we have been studying.

 ### Regrading Policy
 I have been known to make the occasional grading error.
 If you have any grading questions/concerns, please email me within a week to resolve the issue.